Celebrating Women's HERstory Month with Michelle Cirocco

 Q: How does access to education change women's lives?
 How did it change your life?

 A: Access to education is the great equalizer.
-I came into business at a late age with little education and no experience, and I had a deep desire for a better life.
+I came into business late with little education, no experience, and a deep desire for a better life.
 But I knew that if I wanted a seat at the table, I would have to do something to raise my game.
-Being able to get an excellent education — having access to and being accepted into a school where I could get that education — made all the difference for me.
-Not just in knowledge and learning but in giving me confidence, courage, and a network of people that I was able to develop, which I would not have had access to otherwise.
+Getting an excellent education — having access to and being accepted into a school where I could get that education — made all the difference for me.
+Not just in knowledge and learning but in giving me confidence, courage, and a network of people I could develop, which I would not have had access to otherwise.
 That's what we need to focus on: Making sure all women have similar opportunities.

 Latest news